Private Islands are a Thing!

 All in all, this was an unforgettable experience with amazing people in a place with unmatched beauty.
 These guys are brand new on Airbnb and the calendar is wide open, for now.
 Get in on it while you still can.
 Tell them we sent you!

 A private island, on the reef, snorkeling, scuba, paddle boats, fishing, scuba and many attractions for enjoying a private island in the Caribbean Sea and historic capital of Belize.

 New to Airbnb?

 If you are new to Airbnb, we would like to welcome you!
-Sign up through this link for some travel credit… $25 for your first stay, and $75 when you host!
+Sign up through this link for some travel credit when you book your first stay… you get a little bonus, and so do we!

 For more Airbnb adventures…